Tuesday, May 30, 2023

 5th RUN 34.524 Finally, faster than the first run, and a good 0.642 drop in time.
 Will have to go faster in the afternoon session.

 After those 5 drives, I had a chance to watch some other drivers on the course and think about how to go faster.
 Then for my non-driving work session, I was assigned to be a spotter for a photographer, which meant I basically stood by Adam as he took photos for the club, and made sure he was not in danger of getting run over!
-After that a lunch break it was time to drive again.
+After that was a lunch break, and then it was time to drive again.

 Here's my afternoon 5 runs.
 Either the course was quicker, or I managed to drop some more time, but overall I think everyone was quicker in the afternoon.